 (1+MIRR)n = CF(in) * (1+k)n-t / CF(out)/(1+k)t

-In the above mentioned example where the initial investment of project is $ 100.
+In the above-mentioned example where the initial investment of the project is $ 100.
 There is a $ 500 net cash inflow in the first year and net cash outflows of $ 500 in the second year.
-If ordinary trial & error method of NPV calculation is used then IRR will be
+If the ordinary trial & error method of NPV calculation is used then IRR will be

 NPV = o = -100 + 500/ (1+IRR) – 500/ (1+IRR)2